msdev87/Cilialyzer/index.md

 </div>

 <div align="center">
-The <b>Cilialyzer<\b> is a freely available open-source software, which has been specifically designed to support and facilitate the analysis of the mucociliary activity in respiratory epithelial cells captured by high-speed video microscopy (HSVM).
+   The <b>Cilialyzer<\b> is a freely available open-source software, which has been specifically designed to support and facilitate the analysis of mucociliary activity in respiratory epithelial cells, which are derived from PCD-suspects and captured by high-speed video microscopy (HSVM).
 </div>